 The SSAM also outlines the minimum self assessment, breach reporting and logging requirements that are expected by DSPs that operate an ecosystem.

 The SSAM will increase the protection of client data as well as improving the portability of apps between different vendors.
-The creation of common security standards across multiple accounting API ecosystems is a world first, with the opportunity for them to expanded or be adopted internationally.
+The creation of common security standards across multiple accounting API ecosystems is a world first, with the opportunity for them to be expanded or adopted internationally.

 You can download a copy of the standard (PDF) here: Security